コンテンツにスキップ

 【ピアニスト松本有理江さん】愉音の音楽体験を通じて伝えたいこと

-When I was a child, I loved the piano more than anything.
+As a child, I loved the piano more than anything.

 --At what age did you start playing the piano?

---What made you decide to take the entrance exam for a junior high school with a music course?
+--What prompted you to apply to a junior high school with a music course?

---Wasn't living in a foreign country difficult?
+Was it difficult living in a foreign country?

 Hiroka Matsumoto (violin) and Yurie Matsumoto (piano)

-Image provided by: Yuon
+Image provided by Yuon

 Connecting local people through music

-Image provided by: Yuon
+Image provided by Yuon

-Image provided by: Yuon
+Image provided by Yuon

-Yuon homepage
+Yuon Homepage

 ■2023 TERA CONCERT

-3rd Saturday, November 11, 2023 Engakuji Nyoian (Kamakura City, Kanagawa Prefecture)
+3rd: Saturday, November 11, 2023, Engakuji Temple Nyoian (Kamakura, Kanagawa Prefecture)

 ■2023 Let's come together!